cocos/cocos-docs/en/physics-2d/physics-2d-rigid-body.md

 ### Get or Convert Rotation and Position Properties

-Using these APIs to get the rotation and position in the world coordinate system will be faster than getting them through the nodes, because the nodes still need to be matrixed to get the result, while using the APIs is direct.
+Using these APIs to get rotations and translations in the world coordinate system is faster than using the nodes, because the nodes also require a matrix operation to get the result, whereas using the APIs gives the result directly.

 #### Local Coordinates and World Coordinate Transformation